bobbingwide/oik/readme.txt

 12. oik options - More information for [bw_show_googlemap]

 == Upgrade Notice ==
+= 2.3-beta.0825 =
+Improvements for oik-plugins.com.
+Tested with WordPress 4.0-RC1

+= 2.3-alpha.0728 =
+Improvements for RNGS.org.uk

+= 2.3-alpha.0616 =
+Improvements for wp-a2z.com and some minor fixes

+= 2.3-alpha.0613 =
+Now supports pagination of shortcode output using posts_per_page= parameter.
+Required for very long lists in wp-a2z.com

+= 2.3-alpha.0604 =
+Required for any site wanting a simpler/more advanced [bw_link].
+Added help and syntax help for [playlist]

+= 2.3-alpha.0531 =
+Needed by sites wanting to use [bw_count] shortcode or display [bw_list] output as a numbered list

 = 2.3-alpha.0511 =
 Fixes for sites using [bw_code] and improvements for taxonomy fields